-This Nonprofit’s “Guerilla Humanitarianism” Is Increasing Global Access To Clean Water | Fast Company
+This Nonprofit’s “Guerrilla Humanitarianism” Is Increasing Global Access To Clean Water

 Once attached, each filter can provide 100 people with clean drinking water for at least five years.
 They always come free of charge, but also with complementary training in at least one local language from key community partners–no surprise, they’re often individual women who know the culture and a family’s needs best.
 In every demonstration, Rose and his team turn dirty copper-colored water clear and, in good faith, gulp it down first.
 “I don’t ever ask a community for their trust,” says Rose.
 “I even say, ‘Do not trust me, you don’t know me.
 Trust the technology, period.’ ”

 Waves for Water’s flagship courier program is designed to “empower the masses to help solve the world water crisis,” and essentially turns tourists into activists.
-It makes it easy for travelers headed to destinations affected by the water crisis act as agents of change, paying for and then carrying filters with them wherever they go, for use by Waves for Water directly or by other established aid organizations.
+It makes it easy for travelers headed to destinations affected by the water crisis to act as agents of change, paying for and then carrying filters with them wherever they go, for use by Waves for Water directly or by other established aid organizations.
 To date, more than 600 couriers, including pro surfer Carissa Moore, have delivered as many as 4,000 water filtration systems in 75 countries around the world.

 The nonprofit also runs a crowdfunding platform so that couriers can call on friends and family to finance the purchase of filters, whether it’s one filter or one hundred, instead of having to pay for the technology out of pocket.

 United Nations official William Gardner, who serves as an advisor, calls Rose a “natural humanitarian” who hasn’t made any mistakes.
-That may be true, but it doesn’t mean it’s always been easy for Rose, who, after retiring from surfing in his late 20s, split with his wife and struggled with drug addiction before finding his mission on the other side of the world.
+That may be true, but it doesn’t mean it’s always been easy for Rose, who, after retiring from surfing in his late 20s, split with his wife and fell on hard times before finding his mission on the other side of the world.

 In 2009, Rose, broke, was begged by friends to join their surf trip in Indonesia.
 He gave in, and packed 10 filters in his bag to distribute in Bali as a small act of charity on his way home to the U.S. While there, a 7.6-magnitude earthquake rocked West Sumatra, leaving thousands dead or severely injured.
 Rose responded, flew to the disaster area, Padang, and put the filters he’d packed to immediate public use.